How to Handle the Formula Shortage and Switching Baby Formula

 - Excessive spit-up

-No, it’s not bad to change baby’s formula—especially during a time of need.
+No, switching formulas for newborns isn’t bad.
 A change might be required if there is a formula shortage, financial implication, or even just a preference.

 How to Change Baby Formula: Questions to Ask Your Pediatrician